NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ### Saving the configuration file
 When saving the file, use the CSV UTF-8 (Comma delimited) (*.csv). **Other formats will break WATM!**

+Note that the configuration file will be cached in the web browser between changes.
+If you don't see your configuration file changes reflected on the website, you will need to [force-refresh your browser](https://www.wikihow.com/Force-Refresh-in-Your-Internet-Browser) to reload the latest configuration file.

+You can also [disable the cache in Chrome](https://www.technipages.com/google-chrome-how-to-completely-disable-cache) altogether in the Developer Tools of your web browser.
+[Firefox has a different way](https://dzone.com/articles/how-turn-firefox-browser-cache) of disabling the cache.
+Disabling the cache this way will force reload all content including the configuration file on each refresh, but only while the Developer Tools is open.
+Once the Developer Tools is closed the cache will return to standard operating procedure.

 ### Columns in the WATM Configuration File

 ####Note: Inserting or moving columns will break WATM!